 Employment opportunities exist in wellness and community programs; hospital dietetics; private practice; home health care; government; foodservice; food industry; health-oriented organizations such as the American Heart Association and the American Cancer Society; and research laboratories.
 Starting salaries for entry-level registered dietitians range from $32,000 to $40,000 depending upon geographic location.
 The future outlook for employment in nutrition is promising, since more people are realizing the role of nutrition in health.

-FSN 101 – Introduction to Food & Nutrition
+FSN 101 – Introduction to Food and Nutrition

 ENG 101 – College Composition